"The secret of joy in work is contained in one word -- excellence. To know how to do something well is to enjoy it." -- Pearl S. Buck

 Now Accepting Applications

 If you are a teacher or an administrator who believes in a classical education, or is curious to learn more, we hope you will contact us.
-You may apply online right now.
+You may apply online right now (be sure to indicate Frederick Classical as a school of preference).
 We know that education is a challenging profession, and we hope to create a manageable, livable work environment.

 We are currently interviewing for the following positions: